miladibra10/vjson/README.md

 ## Parse Schema
 Schema could be parsed from a file or a string.
 These methods help to parse schema.

-+ [ReadFromString(input string)](): receives characteristics of a schema in a string format and returns a schema object and an error.
++ [ReadFromString(input string)](#parse-schema): receives characteristics of a schema in a string format and returns a schema object and an error.
-+ [ReadFromBytes(input []byte)](): receives characteristics of a schema in a byte array format and returns a schema object and an error.
++ [ReadFromBytes(input []byte)](#parse-schema): receives characteristics of a schema in a byte array format and returns a schema object and an error.
-+ [ReadFromFile(filePath string)](): receives file path of json file which contains characteristics of a schema, and returns a schema object and an error.
++ [ReadFromFile(filePath string)](#parse-schema): receives file path of json file which contains characteristics of a schema, and returns a schema object and an error.

 Format of schema for parsing should be a json like this:
 ```json